jackdewinter/pymarkdown/readme.md

     - variation with start of 52e, then hard break, then something like start of 52e again i.e. make /x02 splitter come into affect
   - hard break followed by each inline type
   - hard break at start of text?
-- all types of end-inlines and inlines at end i.e. 50
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi
   - leading_text_index
   - leading_spaces_index + is_loose